psidhu42/bikesharing/README.md

 ## Results of Analysis

-To view and interactive page with the charts shown in the following images, click the link below.
+To view an interactive page with the charts shown in the following images, click the link below.
 [Link to NYC CitiBike Story](https://public.tableau.com/app/profile/pritpal.sidhu/viz/NYC-Citibike-Challenge_16557627335780/CitibikeUseageinNYC)

 ### August Peak Hours